-Electronics Manufacturing Services
+Electronics Manufacturing & Circuit Boards

 Approximate net recovery on cost

-Market tiers and regions define the marketplace: The electronic manufacturing services (EMS) industry is commonly divided into tiers by revenue.
+Market tiers and regions define the marketplace: The EMS industry is commonly divided into tiers by revenue.
 Tier one EMS providers have revenue of over $1 billion, tier two EMS providers have revenue of between $250 million and $1 billion, and tier three EMS providers have revenue of under $250 million.
-High-volume, low-complexity manufacturing is concentrated in low-cost regions (e.g., China, Mexico).
+High-volume, low-complexity manufacturing is concentrated in low-cost regions (e.g., China and Mexico).
 Most North American EMS activity focuses on low-volume, high-complexity manufacturing for industries such as aerospace, industrial, medical, and military.
 Original equipment manufacturer (OEM) customers in these industries often choose just one EMS provider to produce their products, which can lead to relatively high recoveries for inventory.

 Inventory dynamics determine value: Inventories are composed of finished goods, work-in-process, and raw materials.
 Valuation methodology focuses on the assumption of a sell-back to OEM customers based on provided orders/forecast.
-Other factors affecting value include the customers’ reliance on the EMS provider in their supply chain (when the EMS provider is a customer’s sole source, the desirability of the inventory increases), component lead times, and whether raw materials are proprietary or off-the-shelf, since materials that are more difficult to replace have higher values.
+Other factors affecting value include customers’ reliance on the EMS provider in their supply chain (when the EMS provider is a customer’s sole source, the desirability of the inventory increases), component lead times, and whether raw materials are proprietary or off-the-shelf, since materials that are more difficult to replace have higher values.

 Equipment is valuable: Equipment at EMS providers includes printed circuit board assembly (PCBA) lines, which typically consist of screen printers, high-speed chip placement machines, reflow ovens, and automated optical inspection stations.
 Other equipment groups can include test and measurement and metal and plastic fabrication tools.
 The majority of PCBA equipment at EMS facilities is manufactured by a small number of vendors.
 Newer models are distinguished by increased speeds and the ability to produce smaller and denser products.
 Whereas each successive generation of equipment causes downward pressure on the value of legacy equipment, the useful life of PCBA equipment is long, with a strong market for legacy equipment in developing countries worldwide.
 These markets include Asia, Latin America, and Eastern Europe.